otayfuroglu/deepQM/README.md

 For ANI_LIE: alpha=0.000, beta=0.272 and gamma=-2.164.
 For ANID3_LIE: alpha=-0.057, beta=0.208 and gamma=-1.230.
 Experimental values are detrmined from fit.
 The values may change slightly according to differen system.

-If the user wants to calculate 4 other methods, we have a separate script that can calculate all different methods [here](scripts/statsdeepAniOutputs.py).
+If the user wants to calculate the other methods discussed elsewhere (EXP, nc-EXP and cu-EXP), we have a separate script that can calculate all different methods [here](scripts/statsdeepAniOutputs.py).

 ## Tutorial-2: Ligand binding free energy from Protein+ligand+water (PLS) simulations